Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: METHOD

 After training the detection module, we now turn to the core of our framework—the policy model.
 We introduce an end-to-end imitation learning framework, termed \textbf{BBox-DP}, which extends diffusion policies to model multi-modal action distributions conditioned on visual observations enriched with bounding box annotations, as illustrated in Fig.\ref{Overview of the BBox-DP}.

-Specifically, at time step $t$, the semantic instruction $L$ is first processed by a object detection model, which highlights the target object by generating a bounding box on the input image $I_t$, thereby producing an augmented image $I'_t$.
-Both the original image $I_t$ and the annotated image $I'_t$ are subsequently fed into a pre-trained Vision Transformer (ViT) for feature extraction.
-Here, $I_t$ represents the raw RGB image of the physical environment, which contains object contour information essential for determining the grasping posture, whereas $I'_t$ explicitly represents the relative spatial location of the target object.
+Specifically, at time step $t$, the semantic instruction $L$ is first processed by an object detection model, which highlights the target objects by generating one or more bounding boxes on the input image $I_t$.
+For tasks involving multiple objects (e.g., rearrangement or tool use), different bounding box colors can be used to distinguish between objects with different semantic roles or interaction requirements.
+This process produces an augmented image $I'_t$ in which every relevant object is explicitly highlighted.
+Both the original image $I_t$ and the annotated image $I'_t$ are subsequently fed into a CLIP-pretrained Vision Transformer (ViT-B/16) for feature extraction.
+Here, $I_t$ represents the raw RGB image of the physical environment, which contains object contour information essential for determining the grasping posture, whereas $I'_t$ explicitly represents the relative spatial locations of the target objects.

+To improve robustness against intermittent detection failures, we introduce a \emph{First-Frame Anchoring} mechanism.
+At the start of each rollout, we retain the annotated first frame $I'_0$---the initial observation overlaid with the target's bounding box---and feed it as a constant conditioning input throughout the episode.
+This persistent anchor binds the policy to the target from the outset: even when the detector misses the target in intermediate frames, the policy relies on $I'_0$ to preserve a consistent notion of the target's identity and location, continuing execution instead of stalling on a missing box.
+It thus downgrades the hard dependence on per-frame detection to a soft one.
+To further reinforce this, during training we randomly drop or mislabel the boxes in $I'_t$, forcing the policy to tolerate missing or erroneous detections rather than overfitting to perfect annotations.

 The extracted features explicitly supply positional cues of the target object, which directly guide the diffusion policy to generate action trajectories toward the object over $K$ denoising steps.
 We utilize a CNN-based U-Net $\varepsilon_{\theta}$ as the noise prediction network and adopt DDIM \cite{song2020denoising} to reduce inference latency, thereby enabling real-time control.
 The policy is trained using the loss function defined in Eq. (\ref{loss of diffusion}).
 This design not only improves the interpretability of the visual representations but also improves the generalization of the model to novel, previously unseen objects.